TryGhost/docs/README.md

 _[Note: This project is in active early development and is not suitable for public use]_

+**For the most up to date Ghost documentation, please visit: https://docs.ghost.org**

+---

 ## Installation
 1. Make sure that `gstenv` is green.
 See [Dev Environment](https://hq.ghost.org/dev-environment/) for docs.
 2. `git clone` this repo & `cd` into it as usual